-- 2.8.8.1 The Solvency Capital Requirement for the insurer or reinsurer as a whole is the sum of the notional Solvency Capital Requirements for each ring-fenced fund and the notional Solvency Capital Requirement for the rest of the insurer or reinsurer. - 2.8.8.2 No diversification benefits among ring-fenced funds and/or between ring-fenced funds and the rest of the insurer or reinsurer are reflected in the calculation. - 2.8.8.3 Any negative notional Solvency Capital Requirements is set to zero before being aggregated with any positive notional Solvency Capital Requirements of ring-fenced funds and the rest of the insurer or reinsurer. - 2.8.9.
-Deriving the Solvency Capital Requirement split by risk scenario when using the Standard Formula - 2.8.9.1 The following principle is proposed to derive the SCR by shock scenario at entity level, when the insurer or reinsurer has one or several ring fenced funds.
+- 2.9.8.1 The Solvency Capital Requirement for the insurer or reinsurer as a whole is the sum of the notional Solvency Capital Requirements for each ring-fenced fund and the notional Solvency Capital Requirement for the rest of the insurer or reinsurer. - 2.9.8.2 No diversification benefits among ring-fenced funds and/or between ring-fenced funds and the rest of the insurer or reinsurer are reflected in the calculation. - 2.9.8.3 Any negative notional Solvency Capital Requirements is set to zero before being aggregated with any positive notional Solvency Capital Requirements of ring-fenced funds and the rest of the insurer or reinsurer.

+2.9.9.
+Deriving the Solvency Capital Requirement split by risk scenario when using the Standard Formula

+2.9.9.1 The following principle is proposed to derive the SCR by shock scenario at entity level, when the insurer or reinsurer has one or several ring fenced funds.
 The principle implies the following two-step calculation in order to identify the effects of non-diversification due to the presence of ring fenced funds: 1st step: calculate the SCR of the entity "as if there were no RFF constraints" (full recognition of diversification effects).

-2nd step: calculate the difference between the result of 1st step and the sum of notional SCRs, and allocate this difference between risk scenarios.
+2nd step: calculate the difference between the result of 1st step and the sum of notional

+SCRs, and allocate this difference between risk scenarios.

-2.8.9.2 As this approach implies possibly complex calculations, the effects of non-diversification may be quantified by using one of the following simplifications: Simplification 1: identify the effects of non-diversification between ring fenced funds at the level of each (high level) risk (e.g. market risk, default risk, underwriting risk etc.), and reallocate these effects between different risks.
-Simplification 2: identify the effects of non-diversification between ring fenced funds at the level of the risk shock scenario for each sub-risk (e.g. interest rate risk, equity risk etc.), and reallocate these effects between sub-risks and risks.
+2.9.9.2 As this approach implies possibly complex calculations, the effects of nondiversification may be quantified by using one of the following simplifications: Simplification 1: identify the effects of non-diversification between ring fenced funds at the level of each (high level) risk shown in 2.1.1.1 (e.g. market risk, default risk, underwriting risk etc.), and reallocate these effects between different risks.

-2.8.10.
+Simplification 2: identify the effects of non-diversification between ring fenced funds at the level of the risk shock scenario for each sub-risk shown in 2.1.1.1 (e.g. interest rate risk, equity risk etc.), and reallocate these effects between sub-risks and risks.

+2.9.10.
 Arrangements and products that are generally outside the scope of ring-fenced funds